Bob Newhart: 1972–1978: The Bob Newhart Show

+1982–1990: Newhart

 By 1982, Newhart was interested in a new sitcom.
 After he had discussions with Barry Kemp and CBS, the show Newhart was created, in which Newhart played Vermont innkeeper and TV talk show host Dick Loudon.
 Mary Frann was cast as his wife, Joanna.
 Jennifer Holmes was originally cast as Leslie Vanderkellen, but left after former daytime soap star Julia Duffy joined the cast as Dick's inn maid and spoiled rich girl, Stephanie Vanderkellen.
 Peter Scolari (who had been a fan of Newhart's since he was 17) was also cast as Dick's manipulative TV producer, Michael Harris, in six of the eight seasons.
+Steven Kampmann, who was a neighbor for a while, was cast as Kirk Devane for two years, at a cafe he owned; he was replaced by William Sanderson as Larry, who ran the cafe with his two mute brothers (both named Darryl).
 Character actor Tom Poston played the role of handyman George Utley, earning three Primetime Emmy Award nominations as Outstanding Supporting Actor in a Comedy Series in 1984, 1986, and 1987.
 Like The Bob Newhart Show, Newhart was an immediate hit, and again, like the show before it, it was also nominated for Primetime Emmy Awards but failed to win any.
 During the time Newhart was working on the show, in 1985, his smoking habit finally caught up to him, and he was taken to the emergency room for secondary polycythemia.
 The doctors ordered him to stop smoking.

 In 1987, ratings began to drop.
 Newhart ended in 1990 after eight seasons and 182 episodes.
 The last episode ended with a scene in which Newhart wakes up in bed with Suzanne Pleshette, who played Emily, his wife from The Bob Newhart Show.
 He realizes (in a satire of a famous plot element in the television series Dallas a few years earlier) that the entire eight-year Newhart series had been a single nightmare of Dr. Bob Hartley's, which Emily attributes to eating Japanese food before he went to bed.
 Recalling Mary Frann's buxom figure and proclivity for wearing sweaters, Bob closes the segment and the series by telling Emily, "You really should wear more sweaters" before the typical closing notes of the old Bob Newhart Show theme played over the fadeout.
 The twist ending was later chosen by TV Guide as the best finale in television history.
+With the exception of the series finale, Newhart simply said "meow" in the MTM Productions closing logo on all episodes.
+The finale's logo used a sound clip of the two brothers named Darryl shouting "QUIET!!!" in unison; prior to this, only their brother Larry ever spoke a word while they remained silent.